Dinosaur and its footprints, fossils and fossil-found places on stamps and postmarks of Israel

 which he renovated and called it "God's Little Acre".

-In the schools' summer vacation he commenced sculpting in iron, creating hundreds of sculptures.
+During the schools' summer vacation, he commenced sculpting in iron, creating hundreds of sculptures.

 His home, "God's Little Acre" became a gallery with a permanent display of his works, and thousands of